dddrrreee/cs140e-win19/labs/lab10-shell/README.md

   to track the address ranges that are in use, and some way to know when a given thread is finished.
 Both require less than 10-20 lines of code.

-  7. Calling the main program: We ignore this problem for the moment, but will get to it fairly soon.
+  7. Calling code in the main program (the pi-side shell code): We ignore this problem for the moment, but will get to it fairly soon.
   The intuition is that its not hard to do so by using dynamic linking or using system calls (implemented using the `SWI` exception on the ARM).

 #### What you will do

-##### What we do to binaries
+###### 1. What we do to binaries

 If you look in the `lab10-shell/hello-fixed` directory, you can see how we solve the above.
 To summarize the above: